 This cost varies depending on their specialty and includes labor clothing, safety features and a toolbox, where applicable.

 How to Calculate Work Hours – Overtime Work

-The extra work produces a significant increase in the cost of workers’ working times.
+Overtime Work.
+Additional work results in a significant increase in the direct labor cost for workers.
 We have to consider that in the estimation.